From Meshes to Splats: The New Language of Spatial AI

 (NeurIPS 2025 Spotlight)

-Spatial-AI Generation — When Models Begin to Reveal Their Inner Worlds
+Spatial-AI Generation — When Models Reveal Their Inner Worlds

 Marble